 - The parent should be contacted to inform them that, after considering their wishes, a referral has been made.

 A child protection referral from a professional cannot be treated as anonymous and where any court proceedings may follow, whether criminal or family court, the information may be made available.

 9. Urgent Medical Attention

-If the child is suffering from a serious injury, the professional must seek medical attention immediately from accident and emergency services and must inform MASH, and the duty consultant paediatrician at the hospital.
+If the child is suffering from a serious injury, the practitioner must seek medical attention immediately from accident and emergency services and must inform MASH, and the duty consultant paediatrician at the hospital.

 Where abuse is alleged, suspected or confirmed in a child admitted to hospital, the child must not be discharged until: